NEXRAD

-NEXRAD or Nexrad (Next-Generation Radar) is a network of 159 high-resolution S-band Doppler weather radars operated by the National Weather Service (NWS), an agency of the National Oceanic and Atmospheric Administration (NOAA) within the United States Department of Commerce, the Federal Aviation Administration (FAA) within the Department of Transportation, and the U.S. Air Force within the Department of Defense.
-Its technical name is WSR-88D (Weather Surveillance Radar, 1988, Doppler).
+The WSR-88D (Weather Surveillance Radar, 1988, Doppler), commonly known as NEXRAD (Next Generation Radar), is a high-resolution S-band Doppler weather radar deployed across the United States, Puerto Rico, Guam and South Korea as a network of 158 radar units individually operated by the National Weather Service (NWS), the Federal Aviation Administration (FAA), and the United States Air Force (USAF).
+The NEXRAD network as a whole is supported by the Radar Operations Center (ROC).

-NEXRAD detects precipitation and atmospheric movement or wind.
+The WSR-88D detects precipitation and atmospheric movement or wind.
 It returns data which when processed can be displayed in a mosaic map which shows patterns of precipitation and its movement.
 The radar system operates in two basic modes, selectable by the operator – a slow-scanning clear-air mode for analyzing air movements when there is little or no activity in the area, and a precipitation mode, with a faster scan for tracking active weather.
-NEXRAD has an increased emphasis on automation, including the use of algorithms and automated volume scans.
+The WSR-88D has an increased emphasis on automation, including the use of algorithms and automated volume scans.